0xh3xa/algorithms/README.md

 ```

 * Goal.
 Faster than hashing, more flexible than BSTs

 * Challenge.
 Efficient performance for string keys

 ## R-way Tries

-* From retrieval, but pronounced "try"
+* From re`trie`val, but pronounced "try", to distribute from binary search tree

-* For now store characters in nodes (not key)
+    - For now store *characters* in nodes (not key)

-* Each node has R children, one for each possible character
+    - Each node has *R* children, one for each possible character, where *R* is the possible of character

-* Store values in nodes corresponding to last characters in keys
+    - Store values in nodes corresponding to last characters in keys

 * Search in a trie

     - Follow links corresponding to each character in the key

-    - Search hit: node where search ends has a non-null value
+        + Search hit: node where search ends has a non-null value

-    - Search miss: reach null link or node where search ends has null value
+        + Search miss: reach null link or node where search ends has null value

+* Insertion into a trie

+    - Follow links correspoinding to each character in the key

+        + Encounter a null link: create new node

+        + Encounter the last character of the key: set value in that node

 * Delete in an R-way tries

     - Find the node corresponding to key and set value to null

     - If node has null value and all null links, remove that node (and recur)

 * Trie performance

     - Search hit.
-Need to examine all L characters for equality
+Need to examine all *L* characters for equality

     - Search miss.

+        + Could have mismatch on
+    first character
-Could have mismatch on first character, typical case examine only a few characters
+        + Typical case examine only a few characters

-    - Space.
-R null links at each leaf. (but sub-linear space possible if many short strings share common prefixes)
+    - Space. *R* null links at each leaf. (but sub-linear space possible if many short strings share common prefixes)

     - Bottom line.
 Fast search hit and even faster search miss, but `wastes space`

 * Goal.
 Design a data structure to perform efficient spell checking

     - Solution.
-Build a 26 way trie (key = word, value = bit), 26 English letters
+Build a 26-way trie (key = word, value = bit), 26 English letters

- `Implementation`
+ `Code`

 ``` java
 public class TriesST<Value> {

     private final static int R = 256;